USDT Vs USDC:

 Key Differences

 The main distinctions between USDC and USDT relate to their reserves and transparency.
 Circle, the issuer of USDC, backs its stablecoin with cash and short-term U.S. Treasury bonds.
 The company provides monthly attestation reports from independent accounting firms, a practice that has built trust among institutional and risk-averse investors.
-In contrast, Tether's reserves for USDT consist of a broader mix of assets, including cash, cash equivalents, corporate bonds, and secured loans.
-While Tether now provides regular reserve reports, it has historically faced scrutiny regarding the precise composition and full backing of its assets.
+In contrast, Tether's reserves for USDT consist of a broader mix of assets, including cash equivalents, corporate bonds, and secured loans.
+While Tether now provides regular reserve reports, it has historically faced scrutiny over the precise composition and full backing of its assets.
 As the first major stablecoin, USDT has a larger market capitalization and higher trading volume, making it the most liquid stablecoin on the market.

 What Is Tether (USDT)?